ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

  - Whether properties have a clearly defined behavior that is likely to be invariant across implementations and environments (Protocol Properties and Control Properties) or whether the properties are interpreted by the transport system to provide a best effort service that matches the application needs as closely as possible (Intents).

-Note:
-: in I-D.ietf-taps-interface-00, we had a classification into Connection Properties and Message Properties, whereby Connection Properties where itself were sub-classified in Protocol-Selection, Path-Selection and Protocol properties.
-: The classification in this version of the draft emphasizes the way the property affects the transport system and protocols.
-It treats the aspect of whether properties are used on a connection, preconnection or message as an orthogonal dimension of classification.
-: The "Message Properties" from I-D.ietf-taps-interface-00 therefore have been split into "Protocol Properties" – emphasizing that they affect the protocol configurations – and "Control Properties" – emphasizing that they control the local transport system itself.

 ### Selection Properties {#selection-props}